materight/ais-projects/bio_inspired_ai/notes.md

 ### Questions
 - **What is the genotype and what is the phenotype in the problems considered in this lab?** \
-The *genotype* is the vector representations of the solution.
-The *phenotype* is the solution itself, with specific real values on the vector representation.
+The *genotype* is the vector representations of the solution, where each gene represents a value of one variable.
+The *phenotype* is the function used in the problem, with the values from the genotype assigned to its variables.

 - **What are the advantages and disadvantages of low/high mutation magnitudes in EAs?** \
 An higher mutation magnitudes value needs less generations to approach the minima, but if it's too high there is a risk of doing single steps that are too large and go beyond the optimum point.
 On the other hand, a low magnitude values may produce more accurate results, bu the convergence will be slower.